contao/docs/docs/dev/reference/config.md

 should be a series of characters, numbers and symbols chosen randomly and the recommended length is around 32 characters.
 As with any other security-related parameter, it is a good practice to change this value from time to time.
 However, keep in mind that changing this value will invalidate all signed URIs and Remember Me cookies.
-That's why, after changing this value, you should regenerate the application cache and log out all the application users.
+That is why, after changing this value, you should regenerate the application cache and log out all the application users.
 For more information please visit the [Symfony documentation](https://symfony.com/doc/current/reference/configuration/framework.html#secret).